dunst-project/dunst/README.md

 ## Troubleshooting

-### Shortcuts stopped working

-Shortcut support and `[shortcuts]` section in config have been removed for simplicity.
-Use your window manager/desktop environment and `dunstctl` to replace it.

 ### Cannot set settings via command line

 This functionality was removed during the refactor.
 It might be re-added later